davisknight7/Subscription-Manager/Documentation/Development.md

 - Clone the code from: https://bitbucket.org/accutechcapstone/bsu.subscriptionmanager/src/master/
 - master has the latest release code, dev has the latest development code.
 You probably will want to check out dev.
 - In a terminal, navigate to the project directory.
 At the top level, run 'cd bulk-signup'
+- Run `npm install`
-- Run `npm run dev` in the bulk-signup directory
+- Once installation is finished, run `npm run dev` in the bulk-signup directory
   ![Console output](./images/console-output.png)
 - Navigate to the outputted Local URL in your browser
 - You should see the following page